elisacristof/dncs_project/README.md

 #### Buttons
 In order to create the buttons I used the widget class Button, available in the tkinter package with the command `tk.Button()` (I imported tkinter as tk).
 To each button I assigned the corresponding master (the same for all of them: the window), texts, color (green and yellow) and relative functions (`increase`, `decrease` and `start`).
 #### Functions
-- `increase`: associated with the "plus" button, it increases the number of PCs by one when the user clicks on the button (the number cannot exceed 6);
+- `increase`: associated with the *"plus" button*, it increases the number of PCs by one when the user clicks on the button (the number cannot exceed 6);
-- `decrease`: associated with the "minus" button, it decreases the number of PCs by one when the user clicks on the button (obviously the number cannot go below 1);
+- `decrease`: associated with the *"minus" button*, it decreases the number of PCs by one when the user clicks on the button (obviously the number cannot go below 1);
 - `start`: associated with the "okay" button, this function reads the chosen PCs' number and initiates the process: it generates all the VMs scripts and updates the router's file and the Vagrantfile.
 #### General features
 To make them more visible and pleasing to the eye, I decided to increment the font size to 20 of both the buttons, `+` and `-`, and the label.
 For the `Okay` button I chose a smaller size: 12.
 To do so I used the Font class constructor `*widgetname*['font'] = font.Font(size=*fontsize*)` (I imported tkinter.font module as font).